PinkDiamond1/BinanceAPI/README.md

 	{"e":"depthUpdate","E":1508460869902,"s":"ETHBTC","U":17570148,"u":17570152,"b":[["0.05384400","10.35900000",[]],["0.05382500","0.00000000",[]]],"a":[["0.05405800","0.00000000",[]],["0.05406200","15.00000000",[]],["0.05428300","0.00000000",[]]]}

+From here, you can update your UI or your program's behavior with this real-time data from websockets.

 I, Joey Zacherl, fully own the code I submit.
 I guarantee there are no copyright or license restrictions.
 I further agree any code I submit will be in public domain.
 Anyone can copy, change, derive further work from it without any restrictions.